ShortlistShortlistedRemoved from shortlist 5

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton Storm Responder compare to generators of similar power (between 5500 and 6500 W).

-- As its dry weight is 210 pounds, the Briggs & Stratton Storm Responder is one of the heavier of the products which can generate 5500 to 6500 running watts.
-In terms of weight, one of the champions in their power range is the Pulsar G65BN, standing at just 126 lbs.
+- At a dry weight of 210 pounds, the Briggs & Stratton Storm Responder is one of the heavier devices which can produce between 5500 and 6500 running watts.
+Regarding dry weight, one of the champions in the same power range is the Pulsar PGDA70BiSCO, with a dry weight of only 118 lbs.

 - The Storm Responder, offering a run time of around 11 hours with a full tank at a 50% load, falls within the average autonomy range when compared to its peers.
 Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Predator 6500, which is able to run for around 14.5 hours.